wckr/wocker/README.md

 ## Copyright / License

-Copyright &copy; 2015-2016 the contributors of the Wocker project under the [MIT License](https://github.com/wckr/wocker/blob/master/LICENSE).
+© 2015 the contributors of the Wocker project under the [MIT License](https://github.com/wckr/wocker/blob/master/LICENSE).
+Created and maintained by [Kite](https://github.com/ixkaito).